W830 – Current Issues in HRM

 Alternative Prüfungsleistung - Portfolio

-Wichtung: 100% | wird in englischer Sprache abgenommen
+Wichtung: 100 % | Wird in englischer Sprache abgenommen

 Lehrform